cdevshub/afero-devdocs/docs/DeviceType.md

 ## Add Your Information

-**1.** In the DEFINE THE DEVICE TYPE section, complete the fields using the information in the table below:
+**1**&nbsp;&nbsp;In the DEFINE THE DEVICE TYPE section, complete the fields using the information in the table below:

    | FIELD              | DESCRIPTION                                                  |
    | :----------------- | :----------------------------------------------------------- |